'Mbappe, Neymar are happy at PSG' - Herrera insists club does not sell star stars | Goal.com

 'Mbappe, Neymar are happy at PSG' - Herrera insists club does not sell star stars

-Ander Herrera insisted Kylian Mbappe and Neymar were "very happy" at Paris Saint-Germain and said the Ligue 1 giants were more likely to buy stars than sell them.
+Ander Herrera has insisted Kylian Mbappe and Neymar aree "very happy" at Paris Saint-Germain and said the Ligue 1 giants were more likely to buy stars than sell them.

 Mbappe and Neymar have been linked with moves away from PSG, with Real Madrid and Barcelona respectively reportedly interested in the forwards.

-But Herrera said both forwards looked happy at PSG, who claimed a third straight Ligue 1 title when this season was cancelled due to the coronavirus pandemic.
+But Herrera said both attackers look happy at PSG, who claimed a third straight Ligue 1 title when this season was cancelled due to the coronavirus pandemic.

 Asked who would be harder to retain if PSG had to sell one of the stars, the midfielder told AS: "I don't know, because I don't know what they earn or the income they generate for the club, which is still a company.